Yelp/ezio/README.md

   adds some spurious newlines due to the way it lexes bare literals)
 * Need a full evaluation of the performance hit associated with our varargs dotted path lookup implementation (in Ezio.h)
-* Need support for Python (or C) literals as call arguments; right now, we have function calls, but the only legal arguments are dotted-path lookups within the display dict
-* Need a way to default failed lookups to the empty string, while logging errors (Cheetah apparently sucks at this)
+* Need a way to default failed lookups to the empty string, while logging errors

 These are "future directions":

 * jlatt notes that we need support for custom blocks to label HTML and json content
 * Can this solution be adapted to other kinds of template language?